SEO

 • Post-Penguin Era (2012-Present): Google introduced the Penguin algorithm update, which specifically targets manipulative link building practices.
 Quality, relevance, and naturalness became far more important than quantity.

-• Modern Link Evaluation: Today, Google uses advanced machine learning to evaluate links based on hundreds of factors, including the linking site’s authority, topical relevance, anchor text distribution, and more.
+• Modern Link Evaluation (2025): Today, Google uses advanced machine learning to evaluate links based on hundreds of factors, including the linking site’s authority, topical relevance, anchor text distribution, and more (Google Search Central, 2024).

 Achieving high domain authority involves earning quality backlinks from authoritative websites, which reflects a brand’s expertise and recognition within its industry.
-Links from well-known sites like The New York Times carry more weight than links from less recognized sources, impacting a site’s ranking in Google.
+Links from well-known sites like The New York Times carry more weight than links from less recognized sources.

 At NAV43, we’ve witnessed this evolution firsthand.
 We recently helped a financial services client recover from a Penguin penalty by removing hundreds of low-quality links and replacing them with a smaller number of highly relevant, authoritative links.
 The result?
 A 67% increase in organic traffic within three months.